DaFooox/TwitchAiTTS/README.md

 Enable viewers to interact with your Twitch stream in a fun and engaging way by using channel points redemptions to trigger realistic AI-generated text-to-speech powered by ElevenLabs.
 Features

-Highlight key functionalities:
-Integration with Twitch channel point redemptions Seamless connection to the ElevenLabs API
+- Integration with Twitch channel point redemptions
+- Seamless connection to the ElevenLabs API
-Customizable AI voice options provided by ElevenLabs Flexible text input for diverse speech synthesis User-friendly configuration settings
+- Customizable AI voice options provided by ElevenLabs
+- Flexible text input for diverse speech synthesis
-Getting Started
+- User-friendly configuration settings

 ## Prerequisites: